TopazTK/KH-ReFined/README.md

 - **Re:Fined Mode** [known internally as Full Mode] will enable all features.
 This makes the mod illegal in speedrunning.

 The project is currently compatible with the worldwide releases on **Epic Games Store** and **Steam**.
 Compatibility for the Japanese releases is underway.

+The project also supports the Steam Deck and most all Linux distros.
+But setting it up on those may require extra steps.
+An install guide will be uploaded to the Wiki soon!

 > [!IMPORTANT]
 > The games utilize OpenKH in order to add in new features and fix some bugs.
 Please refer to the Wiki for installation guides and general how-to stuff.